* Adopted by the Committee at its fifty-seventh session (10 - 28 February 2014).

 Millennium Development Goals and the post-2015 development framework

-38. The Committee calls for the integration of a gender perspective, in accordance with the provisions of the Convention, into all efforts aimed at the achievement of the Millennium Development Goals and into the post-2015 development framework.
+45. The Committee calls for the integration of a gender perspective, in accordance with the provisions of the Convention, into all efforts aimed at the achievement of the Millennium Development Goals and in relation to the post ‑ 2015 development framework.

-39. The Committee recalls the obligation of the State party to systematically and continuously implement the provisions of the Convention.
+46. The Committee recalls the obligation of the State party to systematically and continuously implement the provisions of the Convention.
 It urges the State party to give priority attention to the implementation of the present concluding observations and recommendations between now and the submission of the next periodic report.
-The Committee therefore requests that the present concluding observations be disseminated in a timely manner , in the official language s of the State party, to the relevant S tate institutions at all levels (local, provincial, national), in particular to the Government, m inistries, the p arliament and the judiciary, to enable their full implementation.
-It encourages the State party to collaborate with all stakeholders concerned, such as employers ’ associations, trade unions, human rights and women ’ s organi z ations, universities , research institutions and the media.
-It further recommends that its concluding observations be disseminated in an appropriate form at the local community level, so as to enable their implementation.
-In addition, the Committee requests the State party to continue to disseminate the Convention, the Optional Protocol thereto and relevant jurisprudence, as well as the Committee ’ s general recommendations to all stakeholders.
+The Committee therefore requests that the present concluding observations be disseminated in a timely manner, in the official language of the State party, to the relevant S tate institutions at all levels (national, regional and local), in particular to the Government, the ministries, the Shura (Advisory) Council and the judiciary, to enable their full implementation.
+It encourages the State party to collaborate with all stakeholders concerned, such as employers’ associations, trade unions, human rights and women’s organi z ations, universities , research institutions and the media.
+It further recommends that its concluding observations be disseminated in an appropriate form at the local community level, to enable their implementation.
+In addition, the Committee requests the State party to continue to disseminate the Convention, the Optional Protocol thereto and relevant jurisprudence, a s well as the Committee’s g eneral r ecommendations to all stakeholders.

 Ratification of other treaties

-40. The Committee notes that the adherence of the State party to the nine major international human rights instruments would enhance the enjoyment by women of their human rights and fundamental freedoms in all aspects of life.
-The Committee therefore encourages the State party to consider acceding to the Convention on the Rights of Persons with Disabilities and the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families, to which it is not yet a party.
+48. The Committee notes that the adherence of the State party to the nine major international human rights instruments would enhance the enjoyment by women of their human rights and fundamental freedoms in all aspects of life.
+The Committee therefore encourages the State party to consider ratifying the treaties to which it is not yet a party, namely the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families and the International Convention for the Protection of All Perso ns from E nforced Disappearance.

 Follow-up to the concluding observations

-41. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraphs 19 and 29 (b) and (c) above.
+49. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraphs 28 and 38 above.

 Preparation of the next report

-42. The Committee invites the State party to submit its fifth periodic report in February 2018.
+50. The Committee invites the State party to submit its second pe riodic report in February 2018.

-43. The Committee requests the State party to follow the ha rmonized guidelines on reporting under the international human rights treaties, including guidelines on a common core document and treaty-specific documents ( HRI/MC/2006/3 and Corr.1).
+51. The Committee requests the State party to follow the Harmonized guidelines on reporting under the international human rights treaties, including guidelines on a common core documen t and treaty-specific documents ( HRI/MC/2006/3 and Corr.1).